On the Distribution of SINR for Widely Linear MMSE MIMO Systems with Rectilinear or Quasi-Rectilinear Signals: Analytic SINR Distribution Analysis

-Since the algebraic computation on the RHS of \eqref{Eq:WL_SINR_EXPR1} involves an $(N_t-1)$-fold integral, and the integrand $f({\tau_j}|{\lambda _1},{\lambda _2},...,{\lambda _{{N_t} - 1}})$ in \eqref{Eq:WL_SINR_PDF_EXPR1} contains the confluent Lauricella hypergeometric function $\Phi _2^{(n)}(\cdot;\cdot;\cdot)$ which prohibits a simple integral representation \cite{Aalo2005,Ansari2017}, the general PDF $f(\tau_j)$ is mathematically intractable even with some advanced integration computing tools, such as Matlab and Mathematica.
-However, for a small $N_t$, e.g., $N_t=2,3$, the confluent Lauricella hypergeometric function $\Phi _2^{(n)}(\cdot;\cdot;\cdot)$ reduces to the confluent hypergeometric function of the first kind \cite{olver2010nist}, based on which the exact and analytic PDF of $\tau_j$ can be obtained.
-To that end, we first consider \eqref{Eq:WL_SINR_EXPR1} in the simple case when $N_t=2$, and the PDF of $\tau_j$ for $N_t=3$ can be derived in a similar fashion.
+\textit{Remark 4:} The algebraic computation on the RHS of \eqref{Eq:WL_SINR_EXPR1} involves an $(N_t-1)$-fold integral, and the integrand $f({\tau_j}|{\lambda _1},{\lambda _2},...,{\lambda _{{N_t} - 1}})$ in \eqref{Eq:WL_SINR_PDF_EXPR1} contains the multivariate confluent hypergeometric function $\Phi _2^{(n)}(\cdot;\cdot;\cdot)$ which prohibits a simple integral representation \cite{Aalo2005,Ansari2017}.
+In general, the PDF $f(\tau_j)$ is mathematically intractable even with some advanced integration computing tools, such as Matlab and Mathematica.
+However, for a small $N_t$, i.e., $N_t=2$ or $N_t=3$, $\Phi _2^{(n)}(\cdot;\cdot;\cdot)$ reduces to the confluent hypergeometric function of the first kind \cite{olver2010nist}, which gives the following two corollaries.